Kartaverse/Reactor-Docs/docs/com.AndrewHazelden.HypertextCompositor.md

 Andrew Hazelden

 ## Version
-1.2
+1.3

 ___

 ## Description
 <h2>Overview</h2>

 <p>The Hypertext Compositor script looks for an HTML formatted sidecar .htm webpage file in the same folder as a .comp file.
 This allows you to pass along an illustrated guide about the composite to other users.
-Hypertext Compositor supports the use of custom Fusion comp based HTML "a href" anchor codes to create guided tutorials that can control the Fusion timeline, adjust comp settings, add nodes/macros/media/3D models, run scripts, and display content in the viewer window when you click on the hyperlinks in Fusion 16-17+/Resolve 16-17+.
+Hypertext Compositor supports the use of custom Fusion comp based HTML "a href" anchor codes to create guided tutorials that can control the Fusion timeline, adjust comp settings, add nodes/macros/media/3D models, run scripts, and display content in the viewer window when you click on the hyperlinks in Fusion Studio 16-19+, and Resolve 16-19+.
 If you "Shift+Click" on a hyperlink a preview of the URL will be displayed.</p>

-<p>In Fusion Standalone/Resolve v16-17+ you can also drag an .htm file from your desktop and drop it in the Nodes view and the webpage will be displayed in a new window.<p>
+<p>In Fusion Standalone/Resolve v16-19+ you can also drag an .htm file from your desktop and drop it in the Nodes view and the webpage will be displayed in a new window.<p>

 <p>If you would like to learn how to use the custom "a href" anchor codes, look in the header of the "<a href="Reactor:/Deploy/Config/HypertextCompositor/">Reactor:/Deploy/Config/HypertextCompositor/</a>" folder based scripts for more information.</p>